Best Coffee for French Press: Top Picks and Brewing Tips

 What is the best grind size for a French press?

 A coarse grind is ideal for French press brewing because it allows for proper extraction and reduces the amount of sediment in your cup.
-The consistency should resemble breadcrumbs.
+The consistency should resemble breadcrumbs or coarse sea salt.
+Too fine a grind will result in a bitter taste and more sediment.

 Why are there grounds in my French press coffee?